niuers/niuers.github.io/_posts/2021-09-13-Randomized Algorithms.md

             R[j] := S[i]
     ```
     * Step 1: Store the first `k` elements.
-    * Step 2: Every time we see the `i-th` element we select to keep it with `k/i` probability.
-If the element is selected then we randomly knock off any one of the already existing `k` elements in the storage uniformly (with probability `1/k`) and replace it with the selected element.
+    * Step 2: Every time we see the `i-th` element we select to use it with `k/i` probability.
+If so then we have randomly knocked off any one of (the `j-th` element) the already existing `k` elements in the storage uniformly (with probability `1/k`) and replace it with the selected element.
     * We can use induction to prove this
       * Given the current `i` numbers seen so far, assume that the probability of each number being in the buffer is `k/i`
       * Now we see the `(i+1)th` number,